pjsip/pjproject_docs/README.md

-### Generation Process
+### Overview of Generation Process

-1. First of all, the `pjproject` submodule in `docs/source/pjproject` needs to be updated to the correct version using `git pull`.
+1. The `pjproject` submodule in `docs/source/pjproject` needs to be updated to the correct version using `git pull` in that directory.
 In RTD build server, this is done automatically.
-2. When you run Sphinx's `make doc`, or when building the doc in RTD server, the following processes happen:
+2. When running Sphinx's `make doc`, or when building the doc in RTD server, the following happen:
-    i. doxygen is run by `conf.py`.
-This outputs XML files in various `pjproject/**/docs` directories. ii.
-Then `breathe-apidoc` is run by `conf.py`.
-This script reads Doxygen's XML files and outputs `.rst` documentation for all files, groups, classes etc in `docs/api/generated` directory. iii.
-Sphinx then processes the `.rst` files and build a nice documentation.
+    * doxygen is run by `conf.py`.
+This outputs XML files in various `pjproject/**/docs` directories.
+    * `breathe-apidoc` is run by `conf.py`.
+This script reads Doxygen's XML files and outputs `.rst` documentation for all files in `docs/source/api/generated` directory.
+    * Sphinx then processes the `.rst` files and build a nice documentation.

 ## Installation

+These are the installation instructions for generating the documentation locally.
+For RTD, the required installations are already specified in `readthedocs.yml` and `requirements.txt`.

 ### 1. Install Doxygen 1.8.4

-Doxygen 1.5.1 is not suitable for Breathe.
+You need at least Doxygen 1.8.1 because Doxygen 1.5.1 is not suitable for Breathe.

 ### 2. Install other requirements